-A Cross-Cutting Workgroup is a Scrum Team, with a welldefined mission, whose Team Members come from the Pod and surrounding Stakeholders.
+A Cross-Cutting Workgroup is a Scrum Team, with a well-defined mission, whose Team Members come from the Pod and surrounding Stakeholders.
 Typically, the Team Members are not already Team Captains or Team Facilitators of other, existing, Teams.

-It is common for the Technical SMEs that belong to the Leadership Team to become Team Captains of Cross-Cutting Workgroups that work on problems in their area of expertise - this makes the Workgroup's Team Captains automatically members of the Pod's Mgmt Team.
-This is true for both of the Workgroups in Figure 21:
+It is common for the Technical SMEs that belong to the Leadership Team to become Team Captains of Cross-Cutting Workgroups that work on problems in their area of expertise - this makes the Workgroup's Team Captains automatically members of the Pod's Flow Mgmt Team.
+This is true for both of the Workgroups in Figure 21.
+In this example, there are two Workgroups:

-- The Architecture Team is a cross-cutting workgroup whose Team Captain is the Pod's Chief Architect (from the Pod's Mgmt Team), one Team Member (who has, or wants to have, architecture expertise) from each of the Production Teams, and an external Stakeholder (possibly a Regulator with expertise in Security); and - The Usability Team is a cross-cutting workgroup whose Team Captain is the Pod's senior Usability Experience
+The Architecture Team is a cross-cutting workgroup whose Team Captain is the Pod's Chief Architect (who belongs to the Pod's Flow Mgmt Team), one Team Member (who has, or wants to have, architecture expertise) from each of the Production Teams, and an external Stakeholder (possibly a Regulator with expertise in Security); and

-(UX) Designer, and whose Team Members are people (who have, or want to have, UX expertise) from the Production Teams.
+The Usability Team is a cross-cutting workgroup whose Team Captain is the Pod's senior Usability Experience (UX) Designer, and whose Team Members are people (who have, or want to have, UX expertise) from the Production Teams.

-If the Workgroup's Team Captain is not a member of the Pod's Mgmt Team automatically, somebody on the Pod's Mgmt Team must Champion the work the Workgroup does (or needs to do), and the easiest way to do this is to have the Workgroup's Team Captain become a member of the Pod's Mgmt Team.
+If the Workgroup's Team Captain is not a member of the Pod's Flow Mgmt Team automatically, somebody on the Pod's Flow Mgmt Team must Champion the work the Workgroup does (or needs to do), and the easiest way to do this is to have the Workgroup's Team Captain become a member of the Pod's Flow Mgmt Team.